Simultaneous inference for time-varying models: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:model}, we state two specific class of time-series models and the related assumptions.
-For the sake of better focus and readability, we decided to narrow down to specific models in Section \ref{sec:model}.
-However our theoretical results of M-estimation are much more general than that appears in the main manuscript.
-These general results are collated in the Appendix sections \ref{sec:tech} and \ref{sec:assumption} where we talk about our framework, the functional dependence measure, the assumptions etc. Section \ref{sec:main results} consists of the results about the Bahadur representation and the SCBs of the related contrasts of parameter functions.
-Section \ref{sec:implementation} is dedicated to practical issues which arise when using the SCBs like estimation of the dispersion matrix of the estimator, bandwidth selection and a wild Bootstrap procedure to overcome the slow logarithmic convergence from the theoretical SCB.
+In Section \ref{sec:model}, we state two specific classes of time series models and the related assumptions.
+For the sake of better focus and readability, we decided to narrow down the scope of the paper to these specific models.
+However our theoretical results of M-estimation and the SCBs allow to treat much more general models.
+The more general assumptions are given in the Appendix (cf. Assumption \ref{ass1} therein).
+In Section \ref{sec:main results} we provide our main results, namely a Bahadur representation of the estimators of the parameter functions and a SCB result for the related contrasts.
+Section \ref{sec:implementation} is dedicated to practical issues which arise when using the SCBs, like estimation of the dispersion matrix of the estimator, bandwidth selection and a wild Bootstrap procedure to overcome the slow logarithmic convergence from the theoretical SCB.
 Some summarized simulation studies and real data applications can be found in Section \ref{sec:simureal}.
-All the proofs are also deferred to Appendix Section \ref{sec:proofs}.
+The proofs of the main results are deferred to Appendix, while the proof of several more elementary lemmata and a more general assumption set for tvGARCH processes can be found in the Supplementary material.